 - Contain studs

-- Include caps or other head coverings unless required for religious or medical reasons.
+- Include hats or other head coverings unless worn for significant religious, cultural, or medical purpose.

 Students have the right to express themselves through speech, assembly, distributing literature, and other ways.
 They are expected to communicate their opinions in ways that do not interfere with the rights of others, cause disruption or harm, damage another’s reputation, or break the law.
 Middle and high school students should submit materials they want to display or distribute to the student government for review.